coders-school/stl/module3/02_iterators.en.md

 ```
 <!-- .element: class="fragment fade-in" -->

-Output iterator: eg comes from stream `std::ostream`, that is known to us `std::cout`.
-Once the data is listed, it disappears, we cannot display it again, we have to enter the data again.
+Output iterator comes e.g. from stream `std::ostream`, that is known to us as `std::cout`.
+Once the data is printed, it disappears, we cannot display it again, we have to enter the data again.
 <!-- .element: class="fragment fade-in" -->

 ```C++